US STOCKS-Technology stocks boost Wall St to record highs

 The market got a boost earlier in the day after data showed retail sales surged by the most in 2-1/2 years in September, while consumer prices recorded their biggest increase in eight months as Hurricanes Harvey and Irma boosted demand.

-While the data was below estimates on both counts and failed to move year-on-year core inflation for the fifth straight month, it did little to derail expectations of an interest rake hike in December.
+Still, the data was below estimates on both counts and failed to move year-on-year core inflation for the fifth month, putting no new pressure on the Federal Reserve to tighten borrowing costs.

-“While the inflation data might seem a little bit soft, in general it did not derail the Fed’s plans to continue to normalize rates.
-And as we move towards normalization, the market is positive about that,” said Adae.

 That set the S&P and the Dow on track to close higher for the fifth straight week and the Nasdaq for the third.

-Six of the 11 major S&P sectors were higher, led by a 0.7 percent gain in the technology index, which had led much of the market’s rally this year.
+Seven of the 11 major S&P sectors were higher on the day, led by 0.51 percent gain in the technology index.

-The healthcare sector was down 0.33 percent as health insurers and hospital operators tumbled on news that President Donald Trump scrapped billions of dollars in Obamacare subsidies to private insurers for low-income Americans.
+The healthcare sector was down 0.27 percent as health insurers tumbled on news that President Donald Trump scrapped billions of dollars in Obamacare subsidies to private insurers for low-income Americans.